sarthak-dhiman/ButtonMorse/README.md

 3) Making RP2040 translator dual act as a morsepad(keypad for morse)
 4) Wireless interconnectivity between application and the board
 5) Modes to configure translator to work on a single key or the easier 3 key mode
+6) Addition of relays to mimic the clicking and clacking sounds

 **Revisions**